 What can you expect?

-- Control and assurance measures for when payments and collections are processed
+- Control and assurance measures for when payments and collections are processed.

-- Opportunities for challenger banks and FinTechs – such as AccessPay – to compete with large banking and financial services institutions to meet the needs of service-users of tomorrow.
+- Opportunities for challenger banks and fintechs – such as AccessPay – to compete with large banking and financial services institutions to meet the needs of service-users of tomorrow.

-Here at AccessPay, we believe the initiatives announced by the Forum will help provide;
+Also, here at AccessPay, we believe the initiatives announced by the Forum will help provide;

-- a secure and resilient payments system to meet new world threats,
+- A secure and resilient payments system to meet new world threats.

-- a system that is modelled on user-requirements and not on deliverability of funds
+- A system that is modelled on user-requirements and not on deliverability of funds.

 - And fundamentally, a landscape that encourages innovation and competition.